 Bonding and communicating in the first week of life

 Your newborn recognises your voice – after all, she has been listening to you from inside the womb for the past nine months.
 You can communicate with your newborn using your voice, touch, sight and smell.

-Your baby will have his own ways of communicating with you – even though he’s not up to smiling just yet.
+Your baby will have his own ways of communicating with you using his behaviour – even though he can’t smile just yet.
 During this first week, you’ll start getting to know your baby’s body language.

 Lots of gentle touch, cuddling, smiling and gazing will help your baby feel safe and secure with you.
-This helps to promote bonding, attachment and healthy development.
-It’s also good for baby brain development.
+This helps to promote bonding and attachment and healthy development.
+It’s also good for your baby’s brain development.

 Common health problems in the first week of life

-It’s normal for your baby to lose weight during the first five days of her life, as she loses excess fluid.
+It’s normal for your baby to lose weight during the first five days after birth as she loses excess fluid.
 This weight loss shouldn’t be more than 10% of her birth weight, though.
 Most babies regain their birth weight after 1-2 weeks.
 If your baby has lost too much weight, she might have to stay in hospital with you for a little longer to make sure she’s feeding well and gaining weight each day.